Emergent communication enhances foraging behaviour in evolved swarms controlled by Spiking Neural Networks: Results

 \subsection{Fitness and emergent usage of pheromone}

 \autoref{fig:fitness_ant_colony_20ns} shows the evolution of the mean and best fitness over $1700$ generations for the SNN-driven experiments mentioned above.
-In the first SNN-driven model the pheromone pathway is enabled, i.e. the capability of the ants to deposit and sense the pheromone is active.
+In the first SNN-driven model the pheromone pathway is enabled, i.e. the capability of the ants to deposit and sense the pheromone is active (\autoref{fig:fitness_ant_colony_20ns}, top).
 For this model, we observe that the mean fitness is increasing over the generations.
 After the $1000$th generation the mean converges and oscillates around a value of $8100$ with a standard deviation of $3970$.
 Specific individuals reach a fitness higher than $30000$ with the highest fitness at $38004$ in generation $1420$ (see green data series).
-The second SNN-driven model has no active pheromone pathway, the ants are not able to perceive or deposit the pheromone.
+The second SNN-driven model has no active pheromone pathway, the ants are not able to perceive or deposit the pheromone (\autoref{fig:fitness_ant_colony_20ns}, bottom).
 Here, we observe an increasing mean, which converges after $700$ generations around a value of $5800$ with a standard deviation of $3950$.
 In comparison to the first model, specific individuals reach a high fitness in early generations (e.g. generation $390$ with a fitness of $21716$) and the highest fitness at $24450$ in generation $1150$.
-The increase of performance of both models demonstrates that the genetic algorithm in our approach is capable of evolving the SNNs to achieve a much higher performance than that of a random network initialization, which exhibited a negative fitness.
 Furthermore, the colonies that are able to communicate via pheromones can be adapted via learning to achieve a higher fitness and performance than the colony without the ability to utilize pheromone.

+\autoref{fig:fitness_ci} depicts the performance of the best individual of the last hundred generations averaged over $100$ trials.
+Since the performance converges around the $1000$th generation we take a sample of the last hundred generations.
+Each run is an independent simulation, where the position of the nest changes.
+As observable in the plot, the best performing individual is at generation $1600$.
+The observed oscillation of the fitness during the evolutionary optimization may arise from various factors, including the dynamic nature of the search space, genetic operators like crossover and mutation, and the algorithm's response to local optima.
+Stochasticity and population size also play a role.

 Beyond the evolution of the fitness, we examined the emergence of coordination via pheromones.
 The heatmap in \autoref{fig:pheromone_concentration} shows the pheromone concentration for an example individual over different generations.
 Each simulation runs for $2000$ steps and at step $1900$ we take a snapshot of the best individual with the position of the ants, the pheromone and the food patches, as well as the pheromone concentration and the food amount.